jnyfah/jnyfah.github.io/_posts/phanes4.md

 Windows tells a cleaner story than Part 3 did.
 The warm runs are remarkably consistent — the cold run and warm mean are almost identical, which means the bottleneck is no longer the page cache or the mutex lottery but something predictable and steady.
 The lock-free steal path removed the variance that made Part 3's Windows numbers so noisy.

 It is also worth noting that Linux's cold run (2,815ms) is essentially the same as the warm mean (2,839ms).
-That is a sign the workload has shifted from I/O bound to CPU/allocation bound — the traversal is now fast enough that the page cache barely matters.
+That is a sign the workload has shifted from I/O bound to CPU/allocation bound — the traversal is now fast enough that the page cache influence appears much smaller than earlier versions, suggesting CPU-side costs now dominate.
 The tree construction and memory allocation are the remaining bottleneck,not the filesystem reads.

 ---

-## How far we have come
+### How far we have come

 | Version | Linux (warm) | Windows (warm) |
 |---|---|---|